abidzzz/Saigo/README.md

 A multipurpose fun , leveling, nsfw discord private bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands

-Currently it might have few bugs in leveling system

-would do sooner or later

 ## Features